The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

+In the viscous region ($y\le 0.05$), the slopes obtained are shallower than the purely viscid solutions (denoted as dashed lines), so other mechanisms that accelerate the transport are at play.
+We also highlight that the distance between the purely viscous solution and the actual solution decreases as the frequency increases, meaning that these corrections become less important.
 We can also observe that the phase delay is larger with increasing $Wo$ at a given wall distance.
 This does not mean that the perturbation itself travels slower.
 Instead, this means that increasing the frequency of the perturbation does not increase the travel speed of the perturbation in a sufficient amount to make the phase delay constant at a given distance.
-To emphasize this point, we show the actual delay time $t_d$ against wall distance for all values of $Wo$ in the bottom left panel of Figure \ref{fig:phaselag}.
+To emphasize this point, we show the actual delay time in frictional time-units $t_{d,\tau}$ against wall distance for all values of $Wo$ in the bottom left panel of Figure \ref{fig:phaselag}.
 Again, we can see two regions with different behavior: the viscous subregion at $y\le 0.05$ and the turbulent region for $y>0.05$.
-In the near wall region, there are two clear behaviors: if $Wo$ is large (dark curves), the perturbation travel speed is fast and depends on $Wo$.
-If $Wo$ is small (light curves), the travel speed of the perturbation is slower and approximately $Wo$-independent.
+In the near wall region, if $Wo$ is large (dark curves), the perturbation travel speed is fast and strongly depends on $Wo$.
+If $Wo$ is small (light curves), the travel speed of the perturbation is slower and the two curves seem to almost lie on top of each other for small values of $y<0.03$.
 This is consonant with the fact that high-$Wo$ curves follow the Stokes' solution better than their low-$Wo$ counterparts in the viscid region.